alephium/alephium-brand-guide/README.md

 # Alephium Brand Guide
 Repository for Alephium's production-ready graphic identity.
-Alephium is a project that is evolving at high pace.
-The brand reflects this nature and may therefor be subject to changes.

 ## Logo’s variants

-Our logo exists in dark and light variants.
-We recommend using the variant with a dark grey background when the logo is used as a token image.
-In general, this is the preferred variant as it works well on both light and dark backgrounds.
+In an effort to simplify and consolidate our branding before future evolutions, we're recommanding to use the white logo on a black backgound.
+When used as a token logo (ie. on Coinmarketcap, Coingecko etc.), please use the round logo.
 ![Alephium-brand-kit_logos](https://github.com/user-attachments/assets/b8289000-d42d-46b1-a26a-e9f1dccd09ac)